Takeaways

 Creatine’s benefits go beyond just performance.
 It can also aid in recovery and potentially help prevent injuries.[24]

 Some studies suggest that creatine can reduce muscle damage and inflammation after intense exercise.
 This could lead to faster recovery between workouts.
-A study on runners found that creatine reduced markers of muscle damage after a 30-kilometer race7.
+A study on runners found that creatine reduced markers of muscle damage after a 30-kilometer race.[25]

 Creatine may also play a role in injury prevention and rehabilitation.
 Its ability to increase muscle strength and size could help protect against certain types of injuries.
-In rehabilitation settings, creatine has been shown to speed recovery from some types of muscle injuries8.
+In rehabilitation settings, creatine has been shown to speed recovery from some types of muscle injuries.[26]

 While these benefits show promise, more research is needed to fully understand creatine’s role in recovery and injury prevention.
 However, existing evidence suggests it could be useful for athletes seeking to optimize their recovery and reduce injury risk.[27]